tetratelabs/tetrate-todos/README.md

 # tetrate-todos
 Tetrate Todos is a sample app that demonstrates a migration from utlizing Spring Cloud modules for common cloud-native patterns, such as client-side load balancing, circuit breaking, service discovery, ect., to utilizng a Service Mesh.
+You can view an [accompanying conference talk here](Kubecon+CloudNativeCon.pdf)

 Before Istio Service Mesh:
 ![alt text](images/before.png "Before")